philzook58/philzook58.github.io/_notes/Math/category-theory.md

 Rising Sea

 A proof of `A |- B` is the basic "morphism".
 A proof is a tree.
 We can perhaps annotated this sequent with free variables and unification variables in play (signature).
 This makes this morphism floating over some kind of variable set, something sheafy.
-Objects are propositions.
+- Objects are propositions.
-Cut is compose.
+- Cut is compose.
-Axiom is id.
+- Axiom is id.
+- Existentials and universals as adjunctions
   Different proofs are different morphisms between the same objects.
-Existentials and universals as adjunctions